MusharratTabassum/Image-Editor/README.md

 # Image-Processing

 Overview :
-This project which is developed by using java, image processing concept and basic mathematical formula.
+This project is developed by using java, image processing concept and basic mathematical formula.

 Basic :